MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-resourcehealth-readme.md

 ms.service: azure
 ---

-# Azure Service client library for JavaScript - version 3.0.0-beta.1
+# Azure Service client library for JavaScript - version 3.0.0-beta.1 (readme)

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Service client.